isabelkfigueroa/isabelkfigueroa.github.io/_posts/2021-07-03-number-the-stars.md

 the Jews.
 Where they live, what their names are” (p.
 35).
 At a real synagogue in Copenhagen, Rabbi Marcus Melchior tells congregants that the planned Nazi raid coincides with the Jewish New Year, Rosh Hashanah.
-He urges Jewish people to act immediately; they all must flee or hide in order to escape the Nazis.
+He urges Jewish people to act immediately; they all must leave or hide in order to escape the Nazis.

 # [Danes Help Jewish People Escape](https://encyclopedia.ushmm.org/content/en/photo/danish-fishermen-ferry-jews-to-safety?parent=en%2F11287)